Government support for R&D in the Netherlands - by type of funding

 In short

-- The share of project funding from the Dutch government in 2021 is about one third.
+- The share of project funding from the Dutch government in 2023 is 33%.

-- The share of project financing is expected to rise to 37% by 2024 due to the National Growth Fund.
+- The share of project financing is expected to rise due to the National Growth Fund.

 - The share of project and institutional funding varies greatly between departments.